with the Scroll of Honor 2010

 Edinburgh, Scotland.
 The Branch teaches weekly classes in several

-locations in the Seattle area.
-We gather for monthly social
+locations in the greater Seattle area and gathers for monthly social

-dances, hold dance workshops, and give dance demonstrations at community
+dances and special occasion events, holds dance workshops, and gives dance demonstrations at community

 Society's Scroll of Honor